zvezdomirov/paysafe-shopping-cart-assignment/README.md

     and total price of the shopping cart's content

 - `checkout`
-  - Finalizes your shopping session
-            :arrow_down:
-  - Empties the shopping cart
+  - Finalizes your shopping session -> Empties the shopping cart -> Terminates the program
-            :arrow_down:
-  - Terminates the program